-The Variegated Pittosporum reaches a maximum size of 6-8′ H and 6-8′ W. However, feel free to trim it to a desired size.
+This shrub reaches a maximum size of 6-8′ H and 6-8′ W. However, feel free to trim it to the desired size.

-Once established, the Variegated Pittosporum is water-wise and easy to care for.
+Once established, this plant is water-wise and easy to care for.

 Check out the Mojo Pittosporum for a dwarf version of the Variegated Pittosporum.
 Alternatively, for coastal plantings, try it with the Light Show Bottlebrush, Shoal Creek Chaste Tree, and the Evergreen Stella Daylily.